FREE SHIPPING AND RETURNS!

 How many artists does UGallery represent?

-We currently represent 500 artists.
+We currently represent around 500 artists.

 If I exhibit my work at UGallery, may I seek other gallery representation?